 “The resulting energy payback time and greenhouse gas emission factor of the all-perovskite tandem configuration are 0.35 years and 10.7 g CO2-eq/kWh, respectively, compared to 1.52 years and 24.6 g CO2-eq/kWh for the silicon benchmark.
 Prolonging the lifetime provides a strong technological lever for reducing the carbon footprint such that the perovskite-silicon tandem can outcompete the current benchmark on energy and environmental performance.
 Perovskite-perovskite tandems with flexible and lightweight form factors further improve the energy and environmental performance by around 6% and thus enhance the potential for large-scale, sustainable deployment.”

 Solaires has developed mixed organic-inorganic perovskite solar cells to achieve maximum efficiency and high stability.
 To fabricate our PSCs, Solaires uses different raw materials in conjunction with a more sustainable manufacturing process.

-Solaires uses a circular economy model that enables using recycled materials in our manufacturing process, resulting in a final product that is also recyclable.
-Our perovskite solar technology is “double green,” both serving as a source of renewable energy generation and being able to be reused after their life cycle ends.
-We are creating a solution to increase the stability and energy conversion efficiency of perovskite solar cells without integrating other technologies, such as silicon or thin-film solar cells.
+Solaires envisions a circular economy model which enables recycled materials in our manufacturing process.
+Our vision of perovskite solar technology is “double green,” both serving as a source of renewable energy generation and is reused after their life cycle ends.
+Meanwhile, we are creating a solution to increase the stability and energy conversion efficiency of perovskite solar cells to extend those lifetime and delay the need for recycling.

-Foreground discoveries, intellectual property, and knowledge from our research could lead to new quantum physics and nanotechnology innovations that can potentially increase the effectiveness of solar panels and double, or even triple solar power systems’ electrical input, projecting Canada into a clean and truly green solar energy superpower.
+Basic science discoveries, intellectual property, and knowledge from our research could lead to innovations in nanotechnology that may increase the effectiveness of solar panels.
+There is already a scientific roadmap to double solar power systems’ electrical input, which would vault Canada into becoming a clean and green energy superpower.